PUBLISHED BY MEDIA MARKETING, INC.

 "Happy holidays" takes a new meaning on St. Croix.
-The Crucian Christmas Festival is held from mid-December through Christmas and ends with a parade on Three Kings Day, January 6.
-Tradition is the focal point, with old-time games, dances, races, a donkey derby, marathons, Festival royalty, a J’Ouvert tramp and a food fair.
+The Crucian Christmas Carnival is held from mid-December through Christmas and ends with a parade on Three Kings Day, January 6.
+Tradition is the focal point, with old-time games, dances, races, a donkey derby, marathons, Carnival royalty, a J’Ouvert tramp and a food fair.
 The Band-O-Rama, Calypso Monarch and junior calypso competitions are highlights of the celebration.
-There are Latin and reggae nights and live music for the week of Festival Village, all leading up to the children’s parade and extravagant adult parade, with closing fireworks.
+There are Latin and reggae nights and live music for the week of Carnival Village, all leading up to the children’s parade and extravagant adult parade, with closing fireworks.

 No passport is required for U.S. citizens traveling to the U.S.V.I., if another proof of citizenship, such as driver’s license or birth certificate with picture ID, is available.
 Non-U.S. visitors need a valid passport and appropriate visa.
 No immunizations are necessary.